timurb/worker_bootstrap/README.md

   ec2run ami-f7787b83 -t t1.micro --region=eu-west-1 --key=timur --user-data='http://www.domain.org/path/to/node.json'

-You could set config for chef in node.json during the instance creation or you can override those here by specifying HTTP URL holding the updated config.
+You could set config for chef in node.json during the instance creation or you can override those here in user-data by specifying HTTP URL holding the updated config.
 Please note that as it holds sensitive information like AWS keys it should have restricted access.
 Example node.json lays beside in this repository.

 Take also a look at `worker_bootstrap/attributes/default.rb` as values for node.json could also be defined there.
 It is up to you which way of defining those you use.

 ## Under the cover